dask/distributed/docs/source/api.rst

   the cluster has been configured elsewhere (e.g., command line, helm)
-- with a cluster instance which has been created in the current python session; in this case, you have control over the cluster object (which may point to Kubernetes, for example), and you may call methos on it to, for instance, scale.
+- with a cluster instance which has been created in the current python session; in this case, you have control over the cluster object (which may point to Kubernetes, for example), and you may call methods on it to, for instance, scale.
-- without any connection argument; in this case, a :class:`distributed.LocalCluster` will be created for you automaticlly, with defaults that are reasonable for a one-machine cluster.
+- without any connection argument; in this case, a :class:`distributed.LocalCluster` will be created for you automatically, with defaults that are reasonable for a one-machine cluster.
-  You can still override these default by passing any of the arguments accespted by ``LocalCluster``, see its own documentation.
-The createdcluster instance will be available as the attribute ``.cluster``.
+  You can still override these default by passing any of the arguments accepted by ``LocalCluster``, see its own documentation.
+The created cluster instance will be available as the attribute ``.cluster``.

 The client connects to and submits computation to a Dask cluster (such as a :class:`distributed.LocalCluster`)